 - Check out the Good Start Ambassador JOB DESCRIPTION

-We are looking to recruit a small team to assist in the running and event-management of Good Start 2020 and other AnSEO activities across all CIT campuses.
+Each year we recruit a small team to assist in the running and event-management of Good Start and other AnSEO activities across all CIT campuses.
 If you have any queries please email Lisa Moran, Communications and Events Officer, email@example.com.
 Recruitment for academic year 2020/21 has now passed.

 What is it like to be a Good Start Ambassador?